Raising a Concern?

 If in doubt, share your concerns.

 Speaking to an adviser can be the first step in regaining control of your own life.
-We won’t always be able to solve your situation, but we can support you, and with your consent, we can help you get specialist help elsewhere if you need it.
+We won’t always be able to solve your situation, but we can support you, and with your consent, we can help you get the specialist help that will support you to navigate this difficult period.

 If you’ve got a concern about another student and you feel confident to talk to them about it, explain why you’re concerned, and ask them if they want to speak to an adviser.
 If they say no, they know that you’re concerned enough to ask and will respect you for it.
-If they say yes, encourage them to speak to an SU adviser.
-If they’re willing, maybe you could come to an interview with them?
+If they say yes, encourage them to speak to an SU adviser or a member of the University Student Wellbeing Services.

 If you’re concerned but you don’t feel confident to talk to the student, speak to your tutor, or contact the Advice Service yourself.
-We can’t break confidentiality: if we speak to the student you’re concerned about, we won’t be able to tell you what we’ve discussed if that student isn’t willing to share this information.
+If we speak to the student you’re concerned about, we won’t be able to tell you what we’ve discussed due to confidentiality reasons.
 However, our experience most of the time is that students who speak to us are better able to cope and gain the confidence to deal with their situation.

 The full Students' Union Safeguarding Policy is available online here